dacorvo/tensorsandbox/cifar10/README.md

 Finally, I used trainable variables moving averages instead of raw values, and it gave me the extra missing accuracy to match the tutorial performance: 81,4%.

+After 300,000 iterations, the model with data augmentation even reached 87% accuracy.

 Tutorial model metrics:

 Without data augmentation (32x32x3 images):

 Size  : 1.76 Millions of parameters
-Flops: 66.98 Millions of operations
+Flops : 66.98 Millions of operations

 With data augmentation (24x24x3 images):

 Size     : 1.07 Millions of parameters
-Flops: 37.75 Millions of operations
+Flops    : 37.75 Millions of operations

 ## Performance experiments